 Benefit: Use the popular notetaking tool as an extension for your inbox.

 Evernote is a complete information manager.
 Use the add-in to clip email messages and attachments from Outlook directly into Evernote.

 Outlook can be used for project management, but Evernote allows you to store the finer details of any task or collaboration and retrieve them when required.

 Still can't get enough add-ins?
 Check out more of the best add-ins for Excel, Word, PowerPoint and Outlook.

 Microsoft OneNote add-ins

-OneNote is bit of a dilemma.
-On one hand you have OneNote for Windows 10 and on the other there's the old favorite OneNote 2016.
+OneNote is a bit of a dilemma.
+On one hand, you have OneNote for Windows 10 and on the other, there's the old favorite OneNote 2016.
 Microsoft is encouraging everyone to move to the Windows 10 app as it sunsets the standalone OneNote 2016.